Sino-Indian border dispute: 1947–1962

+1962 Sino-Indian War on the Borderline

+The 1962 Sino-Indian War was a boundary conflict in which boundary disputes formally resulted in a war.
+Based on the claims of the McMahon Line, India had escalated more and more in the 1960s, building in 1961 over 43 military strongholds on the Chinese side of the McMahon Line.
+Despite several Chinese attempts at negotiations, Indians refused to negotiate, leading to tensions growing on the line of actual control.
+An editorial was published on 22 September named "If this can be tolerated, what cannot be tolerated?" by the Chinese government in the Chinese newspaper People's Daily as a warning against Indian provocation.

+On 20 October 1962, the People's Liberation Army retaliated by initiating a counterattack against Indian forces.
+The battle was overwhelmingly favourable for the PLA as Indian forces failed to create effective defences.
+On 16 November 1962, four Chinese soldiers led by Guoxing Pang, unsupported and detached from other Chinese forces, defeated a whole Indian artillery regiment unscathed and seized seven pieces of artillery.

+The Indian defeat forced Nehru to ask Kennedy for military aid.
+The two poles of the Cold War were then in great tension due to Cuban Missile Crisis until November 1962.
+Surprisingly, China declared a unilateral ceasefire on 21 November 1962 despite a military advantage and having expelled the Indian army from some disputed areas.
+Many consider the Chinese retreat to be an attempt to avoid USA or Soviet intervention (and to worsen the Chinese diplomatic position) as the Cuban Missile Crisis had just been resolved.
+After this conflict, the line of actual control remained unchanged.

 1967 Nathu La and Cho La clashes

 The Nathu La and Cho La clashes were a series of military clashes in 1967, between India and China alongside the border of the Himalayan Kingdom of Sikkim, then an Indian protectorate.

 The Nathu La clashes started on 11 September 1967, when the People's Liberation Army (PLA) launched an attack on Indian posts at Nathu La, and lasted till 15 September 1967.
 In October 1967, another military duel took place at Cho La and ended on the same day.
 According to independent sources, the Indian forces achieved "decisive tactical advantage" and defeated the Chinese forces in these clashes.
 Many PLA fortifications at Nathu La were said to be destroyed, where the Indian troops drove back the attacking Chinese forces.

 1987 Sino Indian skirmish

-The 1987 Sino-Indian skirmish was the third military conflict between the Chinese People's Liberation Army Ground Force and Indian Army that occurred at the Sumdorong Chu Valley, with the previous one taking place 20 years earlier.
+The 1987 Sino-Indian skirmish was the third military conflict between the Chinese People's Liberation Army Ground Force and the Indian Army that occurred at the Sumdorong Chu Valley, with the previous one taking place 20 years earlier.